-The ‘Safeguarding Partners’ are defined by the Children Act 2004 (as amended by the Children and Social Work Act 2017) as the Local Authority, the CCG and a Chief Officer of Police, each having ‘joint and equal responsibility for local safeguarding arrangements’.
+Under section 16E of the Children Act 2004 (as amended by the Children and Social Work Act 2017) the duty to make arrangements to safeguard and promote the welfare of all children in the local area rests with the three safeguarding partners who are defined as the Local Authority, the Clinical Commissioning Group and a Chief Officer of Police, each having ‘joint and equal responsibility for local safeguarding arrangements’.

 - Shropshire Clinical Commissioning Group